nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-build-a-reusable-react-native-ui-component.md

 ![Separators on application](../images/react-build-a-reusable-react-native-ui-component-separators-on-app.png)

 There we go.
-There's our separator, now.
+There's our `Separator`, now.
 What's nice about this is now we can use this.
 We will use this and every other component that we build.